Yandex Cloud

 • Memory, network, and disk usage as a percentage of the set limits for the relevant cluster host class.

-• Amount of data in a DB cluster and the remaining free space in your data storage.
+• Amount of data in a database cluster and the remaining free space in your data storage.

-For DB hosts, you can monitor metrics specific to their type of DBMS.
+For all database hosts, you can monitor metrics specific to their DBMS type.
 For example, for MySQL®, you can monitor:

 • Average query execution time.